Cocaine

 Cocaine Abuse and Dependence

-Cocaine has been abused for more than 100 years in its pure form of cocaine hydrochloride.
-The Coca plant, which is the source of cocaine has been used for even longer, for at least 1000 years.
-The reason for its popularity is the powerful central nervous system stimulant effects of Cocaine.
+Cocaine has been abused for over 100 years in its pure form of cocaine hydrochloride.
+The Coca plant, which is the source of Cocaine, has been used for even longer, for at least 1000 years.
+Its popularity is the powerful central nervous system stimulant effects of Cocaine.

-There are two basic chemical forms of cocaine
+There are two primary chemical forms of Cocaine.

-1- The hydrochloride salt - is a powdered form that dissolves in water and can be taken intravenously or intra-nasally (through the nose).
+1- Hydrochloride salt - is a powdered form that dissolves in water and can be taken intravenously or intra-nasally (through the nose).
 2- The freebase - is a non-neutralized form and can be smoked.
-The white, crystalline form of cocaine is known in streets as Coke, C, snow, blow, or flake.
+The white, crystalline form of Cocaine is known on streets as Coke, C, snow, blow, or flake.

-Cocaine available in the street as illegal forms is often adulterer with non-reactive substances such as cornstarch, talcum, or with stimulant substances like amphetamines.
+Cocaine in the street in illegal forms is often adulterer with non-reactive substances such as cornstarch and talcum or stimulant substances like amphetamines.
 Cocaine can be smoked, injected, snorted, chewed, or mainlined.
-None of these methods are safe and can lead to overdoses and toxicity.
-Crack is a free base form cocaine that has been processed with ammonia or sodium bicarbonate to remove the hydrochloride compound of cocaine hydrochloride.
-Crack when smoked, produces a high in 10 seconds making it very popular in the mid-1980s.
+None of these methods is safe and can lead to overdoses and toxicity.
+Crack is a free base form of cocaine that has been processed with ammonia or sodium bicarbonate to remove the hydrochloride compound of cocaine hydrochloride.
+Crack produces a high in 10 seconds, making it very popular in the mid-1980s.

 How Cocaine Affects Your Body

-Cocaine blocks the retake of dopamine in nerve terminals increasing the concentration of dopamine in areas of the brain responsible for pleasure such as the nucleus accumbens.
-These areas are usually stimulated with pleasure due to food, water, sex, and drugs of abuse.
-Cocaine directly stimulates the nucleus accumbens, producing a feeling of pleasure and euphoria making it one of the most addictive drugs known to man.
-Continued use leads to tolerance where higher doses are required to achieve the same level of high as felt initially or even to feel normal.
+Cocaine blocks the retake of dopamine in nerve terminals, increasing dopamine concentration in areas of the brain responsible for pleasure, such as the nucleus accumbens.
+These areas are usually stimulated with happiness due to food, water, sex, and drug abuse.
+Cocaine directly stimulates the nucleus accumbens, producing a feeling of joy and euphoria, making it one of the most addictive drugs.
+Continued use leads to tolerance, where higher doses are required to achieve the same high level as felt initially or even to feel normal.

 Effects Of Cocaine Use